Timothy C. Hain, MD • Page last modified: July 30, 2022 • Return to testing index

 Practically, hearing measurements are meaningless unless your stimuli are calibrated.
 Every single part of the system that you use should be calibrated - -the electrical device that produces the sound, and the headphones or speakers that deliver the sound.

 Practically, electrical devices (such as digital audiometers or CD players) will never drift in frequency or volume.
-Once their intensity is checked, formal electrical calibrations are more likely to cause trouble (i.e. noise in the calibration process) than be helpful.
+Once their intensity is checked, formal electrical calibrations are more likely to cause trouble (i.e. noise in the calibration process) than to be helpful.
+Nevertheless, regulatory authorities do not seem to be very "tuned in" to the idea that digital devices do not drift.

 On the other hand, mechanical devices (such as headphones, and insert headphones in particular) nearly always break down over time.
 They need to be checked everyday with a "sound check", and formally every 3 months.
 This can be very expensive if one asks one's hearing equipment vendor to do this.
 So there is a conflict between the financial needs of one's hearing equipment vendor and patient care.